Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Results

 \subsection{Validation of ML-HTP selected candidates}

-Using \gls{esen} \gls{mlip} in combination with \gls{mlrm}s, we screened almost all conventional quaternary and all-$d$ ternary and quaternary Heusler spaces for stable compounds with high \gls{mae}.
-Among 131,544 conventional quaternary Heusler and 104,139 all-$d$ Heusler compounds, the workflow yielded 366 and 924 candidates, respectively.
-To evaluate the reliability of this ML workflow, all candidates were validated using DFT calculations and the results are provided in the Supplementary Materials.
-The validation results are summarized in Fig.~\ref{fig:result_sum} as \textit{ML-HTP quat.} and \textit{ML-HTP all-$d$} bins and the performances across $c/a$ ratio, \gls{form}, \gls{hull}, \gls{lmm}, \gls{mpf}, \gls{tc}, and \gls{mae} are shown.
-For each property, the percentage of candidates meeting the screening criterion in DFT validation is reported.
-The precisions of the ML models, measured on the test set of conventional ternary compounds, are also provided as \textit{ML-HTP tern. test} bins for comparison.
-To demonstrate the efficiency improvement, the percentages of compounds in the all conventional ternary Heusler space that satisfy the same criterion are included and marked as \textit{DFT-HTP tern.}.
+Using \gls{esen} \gls{mlip} in combination with \gls{mlrm}s, we screened almost all conventional quaternary and all-$d$ Heusler spaces for stable compounds with high \gls{mae}.
+As a result, 334 and 924 candidates were found, respectively.
+To evaluate the reliability of this ML workflow, all candidates were validated using DFT calculations.
+The results are summarized in Fig.~\ref{fig:result_sum} and detailed data are provided in Tables~S3 and S4.
+The percentages that DFT results satisfy the screening criteria (i.e., precision) are shown as blue and yellow bars for conventional quaternary and all-$d$ Heusler compounds, respectively.
+The selection criteria include $c/a$ ratio, \gls{form}, \gls{hull}, \gls{lmm}, \gls{mpf}, \gls{tc}, and \gls{mae}.
+For comparison, the precisions of the ML models, measured on the test set of conventional ternary compounds, are also provided as green bars.

-In ML-HTP, the $c/a$ ratio, \gls{form}, and \gls{hull} are obtained from optimized structure and the corresponding energy by \gls{esen} \gls{mlip}.
+In ML-HTP, the $c/a$ ratio, \gls{form}, and \gls{hull} are obtained from the optimized structure and the corresponding energy by \gls{esen} \gls{mlip}.
+During the structure optimization process, relaxations were performed starting from multiple initial structures, and the relaxed structure with the lowest energy was selected.
 Since a non-zero \gls{mae} requires the Heusler compound to adopt a tetragonal phase, we applied a screening threshold of $|c/a - 1| > 0.01$ to identify tetragonality.
 Notably, all ML-selected candidates remained tetragonal in DFT validation, confirming that \gls{esen} reliably distinguishes between cubic and tetragonal phases.
-A more detailed discussion of the prediction performance for lattice parameters $a$, $c$, and the $c/a$ ratio, and comparisons with other \gls{mlip} models, are provided in Sec.~\ref{sec:mlip_opti}.
+A more detailed discussion of structure optimization and performance for lattice parameters $a$, $c$, and the $c/a$ ratio prediction, along with performance of other \gls{mlip}s, are provided in Sec.~\ref{sec:mlip_opti}.